Q) What is a franchise agreement?

-Q) What happens to my electric service now that the franchise agreement was terminated in May 2017?
+Q) What happens to my electric service without a franchise agreement?

-A) The termination of the franchise agreement will have no impact on your electric service.
-LCEC will proudly continue to provide you the most reliable electric service at the lowest cost possible as it has to its members for the past 75 years.
+A) Nothing, LCEC proudly continues to provide you the most reliable electric service at the lowest cost possible as it has to its members for the past 75 years.